JDMusc/READ-TV/README.md

 Below is a screen shot from READ-TV.
 Note that the time points are regularized with values interpolated through a sliding window.
 The timing intervals were not originally evenly spaced (irregular) since it is earthquake event data.
-The CPA tab has funcitonality to create regular spacing.
+The CPA tab has functionality to create regular spacing.

 <img src="tools/readme/japan_eq_3_11_cpa.png">